A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms

-Figure \ref{fig:ring_evolution} shows the projected scatter plot of the particle distributions in the \(x_1\)-\(x_2\) plane in different time steps.
-The mass progressively collapses into a thin ring with linear density as \(t \to T\).
-After complete collapse, numerical stability degrades severely, revealing extreme sensitivity to non-symmetric perturbations.
-This instability drives particles to aggregate into point-like clusters (singularities) within localized regions, each with a radius of approximately one grid length.
-High particle counts and grid resolution are necessary to observe the ring structure.
-The original SIPF method ($P=10^4, H=32$) is not sufficient to observe the ring structure, as the particles undergo a blow-up at the origin before aggregating into a ring.
+Figure \ref{fig:ring_evolution} shows the projected scatter plot of the particle distributions in the \(x_1\)-\(x_2\) plane at different time steps.
+The mass progressively collapses into a thin ring with an asymptotically linear density profile as \(t \to T\).
+After complete collapse, numerical stability degrades severely, revealing an extreme sensitivity to asymmetric perturbations.
+This instability drives particles to aggregate into point-like clusters (singularities) within localized regions, each with a radius of approximately one grid spacing.
+High particle number and grid resolution are necessary to resolve the ring structure.
+The original SIPF method ($P=10^4, H=32$) is not sufficient to resolve the ring structure, as the particles undergo a blow-up at the origin rather than aggregating into a ring.